Lakers–Warriors rivalry: 2020s–present: Battling for the Western Conference championship

 During the first two years of the decade, both teams struggled with various issues.
 The Lakers had also begun to fight several high-profile injuries in addition to multiple poor free agent signings.
 Both teams met in the 2021 Play-In Tournament.
 Despite Stephen Curry dropping 37 points, the Lakers defeated the Warriors 103–100.
 In 2022, Stephen Curry, LeBron James, Anthony Davis, Russell Westbrook, and Carmelo Anthony were named to the NBA 75th Anniversary Team.
 However, the Lakers were eliminated from playoffs/play-in contention while the Warriors defeated the Boston Celtics in six games to capture their 7th title.
 The Warriors managed to regain their competitiveness to start the 2022–23 season, while the Lakers managed to scrape together a winning record, entering the postseason as the seventh seed.
 Both teams met during the second round of the playoffs, with the Lakers winning the series in six games.
 In the 2023–24 season, the two teams met to end NBA Rivals Week.
 Despite Stephen Curry dropping 46 points, the Lakers beat the Warriors 145–144 in a double overtime thriller on LeBron James' game winning free throws.
 However, the Warriors won the next three meetings.
-Both teams met again on Christmas Day on December 25th, 2024.
+Both teams met again on Christmas Day on December 25, 2024.
 Curry dropped, at the time, a season-high 38 points, however Austin Reaves made a clutch layup at the end to give the Lakers the lead and win the game.

+Both teams are also slated to face each other in West Group C of the 2026 NBA Cup, marking their first-ever tournament matchup since its inception.